It Won't Always Be Like This

-It Won't Always Be Like This is the debut studio album by Irish rock band Inhaler, released on 9 July 2021 through Polydor.
+It Won't Always Be Like This is the debut studio album by Irish rock band Inhaler, released on 9 July 2021 through Polydor Records.

 Release and promotion

 The band had originally planned to begin recording the album in March 2020, however due to the COVID-19 pandemic plans had to be postponed.
 In March 2021, Inhaler announced the title would be It Won't Always Be Like This and the album was released in July.

 To promote the album, Inhaler embarked on a tour of the UK, Europe and North America.
 It began in the UK in late August 2021, before going to North America in September 2021 and starting their European tour in October 2021 in Dublin and finishing in Lisbon in July 2022.

 Inhaler also performed "Cheer Up Baby" on The Late Late Show with James Corden and MTV Rocks Chart with Jack Saunders to promote the album.